drumsmylife/Golf-Emotions/README.md

 2.Input your scores into the scorecard

-3.If course is not found/use empty scorecard to at least kee track of score
+3.Click on the clock button and see what Gif shows up and see if it is accurate on your current emotions of your round

-4.Click on the clock button and see what Gif shows up and see if it is accurate on your current emotions of your round
+4.Submit your score card by pressing the submit button and Happy Gilmore will let you know how you did!

 Technologies Used
 1.HTML